ericrommel/ntd-software-calculator/README.md

 ### TL;DR

 - Developed 165 test cases for the calculator functionality for addition, subtraction, multiplication, and division operations.
 - Discovered 33 issues during testing.
 The majority align with known issues.
-The issues were grouped and documented in [here](docs/issues.md).
+The issues were grouped in 11 issues and documented in [here](docs/issues.md).
 - Multiple issues caused test failures, prompting the skipping of 32 failing tests until resolution.
 - Test strategy, test plan, and test cases documents were created for reference and documentation purposes.